 • Seek medical help immediately

-as possible to prevent the progression of the disease
+• Take prescribed antibitotics as early as possible to prevent the progression of the disease

-your kidney, and there is a possibility of kidney failure, you will have to undergo dialysis
+• If the disease has affected your kidney, and there is a possibility of kidney failure, you will have to undergo dialysis

 You can avoid leptospirosis by:

-and refraining from coming in contact with flood water.
+• Avoiding flooded areas and refraining from coming in contact with flood water.

-like pants, rubber glove, gloves or rubber jumpsuits if you have to wade through floods.
+• Wearing protective clothing like pants, rubber glove, gloves or rubber jumpsuits if you have to wade through floods.
 This can protect your skin from bacteria in the water.

 • Washing with soap and water the parts of your body that have come into contact with flood water.